Illinois

 • If you register in person, you must show two forms of ID, and at least one must show your current residence address

-• If you register by mail, you must provide sufficient proof of identity (see next question for accepted forms)
+• If you register by mail, you must provide sufficient proof of identity

 • If you register online, you will need to provide your Illinois driver’s license or state ID number, the last four digits of your Social Security number, and the issue date of your license or ID